mohammedabidali/Cloud-Computing/Setting_up_2_tier_architecture.md

 - `echo $DB_HOST` - to see if the variable has been created
 - `node seeds/seed.js` - so you can see the data
 - `npm start`
+11. Create AMI for the mongodb server on AWS
+12. Click on mongodb server and then click on actions, create AMI